MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ![SoCSORectangleEditor](images/tutorials/dataobjects/contours/Ex6_LineAndRectangle.png "SoCSORectangleEditor")

 If you now draw new CSOs, you will notice that you still always create distance lines.
 Open the panel of the `SoView2DCSOExtensibleEditor`.
-You can see that the *Creator Extension Id* is set to *__default*.
+You can see that the <field>Creator Extension Id</field> is set to *__default*.
 By default, the first found eligible editor is used to create a new CSO.
 In our case this is the `SoCSODistanceLineEditor`.

 ![SoCSORectangleEditor](images/tutorials/dataobjects/contours/Ex6_DefaultExtension.png "SoCSORectangleEditor")

-Change *Creator Extension Id* to *rectangle*.
+Change <field>Creator Extension Id</field> to *rectangle*.

 ![SoCSORectangleEditor & SoView2DCSOExtensibleEditor ](images/tutorials/dataobjects/contours/Ex6_8.png "SoCSORectangleEditor & SoView2DCSOExtensibleEditor")